FrederickBun/dragonhome-portfolio/src/content/uses/03-projects-collection/index.md

 This is a paragraph about my project.
 ```

-🎉 Congrats, you are now a blogger, _and_ developer.
+🎉 Congrats, you are now a usesger, _and_ developer.